MAE207-BioinspiredMobileRobotics/Kit-assembly-and-configuration/README.md

 ![combined](combined1.png)

-2. Fasten the motor on to the acrylic mounts then fasten the whole thing onto the 8020s, adjust the distance of the 2 motors as you want.
+2. Fasten the motor on to the acrylic mounts then fasten the whole thing onto the 8020s.

 <img src="https://github.com/MAE207-BioinspiredMobileRobotics/Kit-assembly-and-configuration/blob/master/2nd.PNG" height="65%" width="65%">